 FreeAgent takes the data you enter about each of your IR35 projects to calculate the total deemed payment that your company is required to make.
-However, these figures will only be accurate if you are the only employee of your company.
-If your company employs more than one person please speak to an accountant, who should be able to advise you how to proceed.
+However, these figures will only be accurate if you are the only employee of your company, and if you were a director of your company for the full tax year in question.
+If your company employs more than one person, or if you began your directorship part-way through the tax year, please speak to an accountant who should be able to advise you how to proceed.

 Set up the contract as an IR35 project